 My research is currently focused on the characterization of Aedes aegypti visual genes and how gene expression may affect mosquito behavior.
 Many undergraduates have participated in this research in the past.
 My previous work was in the visual system of Drosophila, and I still use this system to study mosquito genes in transgenic flies.
 My PhD work characterized a gene involved in Drosophila visual system development that when mutant, causes adult retinal degeneration.
 All my research is done in collaboration with Dr. Joseph O‘Tousa.

-My teaching has focused on developing critical thinking and research skills in students early in their careers.
-I teach three main research-based courses: Molecular Genetics Laboratory which is a semester long research project, Cell Research which is a 2-credit independent study research course for sophomores, and the Honors Research Seminars for juniors and seniors.
-I also direct the summer Research Experience for Undergraduates (REU) program in the Biology Department.
-I am the faculty coordinator of the Undergraduate Research program and the chair of the Undergraduate Research Committee.
-I thoroughly enjoy working with students and seek to engage them as partners in their learning, and in research and other activities, to help them reach their full potential.
+My teaching focuses on developing critical thinking and research skills in students early in their careers.
+I teach three research-based courses: Classical and Molecular Genetics Laboratory which is a 2-credit semester-long research project, Cell Research which is a 2-credit independent study research course, and the CRISPR Research Experience in Jordan Research Teams.
+I also directed the summer Research Experience for Undergraduates (REU) program in the Biology Department for many years.
+I also teach the Molecules to Ecosystem Introductory Biology lecture each spring.
+I am the faculty coordinator of the Undergraduate Research program and the Alumni Mentor program.
+I thoroughly enjoy working with students and seek to engage them as partners in their learning, and in research and leadership, to help them reach their full potential

 - Ph.D., University of Notre Dame